09:40Asian private equity: Look ahead (Joint session with the Venture Capital and Limited Partners’ Summits)

 Nick is based in London and joined MIM in October 2019.
 He is responsible for the day to day management of the Asia LBO portfolio.
 Prior to joining MetLife, Nick was Founding Partner at Integrity Capital Partners, a Beijing-based Private Equity firm focused on making cross-border direct private equity (“PE”) investments between China and Europe.
 Previously he was Vice President in the Beijing office of Schroder Adveq, the PE investment arm of Schroders PLC, focusing on primary, secondary fund investments and co-investments.
 Nick began his career in Schroder Adveq's Swiss headquarters where he covered European investments.
 Nick holds an MBA from HKUST Business School, Hong Kong, an MPhil in Finance from Cambridge University, UK, and a BEng in Electronic Engineering from Cardiff University, UK.
 He is a CFA and CAIA charterholder.

-Prior to joining Adams Street, Yar-Ping was a Senior Vice President of GIC Special Investments (GICSI), which is the private equity arm of the Government of Singapore Investment Corporation.
+Yar‐Ping leads the Primary Investment Team’s practice in Asia and actively participates in all investment decisions.
+She also manages relationships with several of Adams Street's GPs in the region.
+Prior to joining Adams Street, Yar‐Ping was a Senior Vice President of GIC Special Investments (GICSI), which is the private equity arm of the Government of Singapore Investment Corporation.
 She spent more than a decade at GIC and worked in their New York, Redwood City, and Singapore offices.
-Yar-Ping was the Head of Asia/Emerging Markets based out of Singapore, leading GICSI’s investments in leveraged buyout funds, growth capital funds, and co-investments.
+Yar‐Ping was the Head of Asia/Emerging Markets based out of Singapore, leading GIC Private Equity’s investments in leveraged buyout funds, growth capital funds, and co‐investments.

 Raju Ruparelia leads Ontario Teachers’ direct private equity investing activities across Asia-Pacific.
 Raju joined Ontario Teachers’ in 2008, was a senior founding member of its Hong Kong office in 2013 and has nearly two decades of combined experience in private equity and corporate finance.
 He has worked in both Toronto and London for the organization and has been involved in a number of its direct investments, including the acquisitions of Spandana Sphoorty Financial Ltd., INC Research, Coway, DTZ and Cushman & Wakefield.
 Raju currently sits on the board of Cushman & Wakefield.